Please note that I am not a doctor or a scientist, and cannot provide medical guidance or advice.

 WHO DID THE RESEARCH?

 Dr. Kevin Tracey and his team at the Feinstein Institutes for Medical Research in Manhasset, NY.
-The Feinstein Institutes is the research arm of Northwell Health, New York's largest healthcare provider.

 ARE THERE ANY SIDE EFFECTS?